Emergency Action

 Let’s look at some examples to see how these concepts play out in real life.

 Imagine you’re managing a small business.
+Your plan should include immediate steps like evacuating, contacting emergency services, and securing the area.
 A fire breaks out in your office.
-Your plan should include immediate steps like evacuating, contacting emergency services, and securing the area.
-This leads to it should also outline how to communicate with employees and customers.
+It should also outline how to communicate with employees and customers.
 In this case, having a clear plan not only protects lives but also helps maintain business continuity.

 Or consider a family emergency.
 If a member gets injured, your plan should include first aid procedures, emergency contact numbers, and a way to keep the person safe until help arrives.
 This kind of preparation can make all the difference.